flutter-ml/google_ml_kit_flutter/packages/google_mlkit_translation/README.md

 Before you get started read about the requirements and known issues of this plugin [here](https://github.com/bharat-biradar/Google-Ml-Kit-plugin#requirements).

+### Usage guidelines for ML Kit on-device translation

+In order to use Google's on-device Translation API in your application, you need to comply with the following guidelines.
+These guidelines may change from time to time, and without prior notice from Google.
+Your continued use of the on-device Translation API is contingent upon your adherence to these guidelines.
+If you're uncomfortable with any of these branding guidelines, discontinue your use of the API and [contact Google](https://developers.google.com/ml-kit/community) with your concerns.
+See more about the usage guidelines [here](https://developers.google.com/ml-kit/language/translation/translation-terms).

 ## Usage

 ### On-Device Translation